-In our modern world, we recognize dishwashers as a simple and convenient part of our lives.
+Dishwashers have become a major convenience in our lives.
 We load up the day’s dishes, run a cleaning cycle, and spend the next hour completing other tasks.
-We take having a working dishwasher for granted, until it doesn't work all of the sudden.
+It’s so easy, we often take having a dishwasher for granted – until it suddenly isn’t working.

 Abnormal gurgling sounds, shaking, or thumping sounds while your dishwasher runs could indicate that there is water trying to break through a clog in your main or secondary sewer line.